dev-named-jordan/codewars/README.md

 This is where I will put some info on where to find different projects and questions.
+Someday soon...